rdkcentral/firebolt-documentation/versioned_docs/version-0.6.0-alpha.2/firebolt_docs/getting-started/hello-world-guide.md

    cd firebolt-hello-world/pt1-firebolt_hello_world-start
    ```

-3. With CLI in the \"hello_world\" directory, run the command.
+3. With CLI in the "hello_world" directory, run the command.
 This will install the `package.json` file and any other dependencies.

    ```
    npm install